 Crescendo is a complex game with multiple options to score.
-The main route is by scoring notes into the speaker, but this is also assisted by placing notes into the amp off to the side.
+The main route is by scoring notes into the Speaker, but this is also assisted by placing notes into the Amp off to the side.
+The robot can also climb and score notes into the Trap to maximize points earned.
 In order to win a regional, we decided that the following must be accomplished: